yashashg/ticket_classifier_ml/README.md

 pip install -r requirements.txt

 2. Run Notebooks
-You can open and run the notebooks using Jupyter:
+You can open and run the notebooks in order:

+  a. issue_model.ipynb
+  b.
+Urgency_Binary_Classifier.ipynb
+  c.
+NER_integration.ipynb